Michelham Priory, Hailsham, East Sussex

-One of the more regular hauntings is that of the Grey Lady, who has been seen on many occasions by the bridge and the gatehouse.
-She has also been seen near the moat staring into the water apparently mourning her child who drowned in there many years before her own death.
+One of the more regular hauntings is that of the Grey Lady, who has been seen by the bridge and the gatehouse on many occasions.
+She has also been seen near the moat staring into the water, apparently mourning her child who drowned in there many years before her death.
 She has also been reported to stare into the faces of sleeping guests and then float away through the walls.

 Other hauntings include a black hooded monk in the undercroft, a young boy in the kitchens, a maid in the hall, and a lady dressed in Tudor clothing walking the corridors.